 Le gouffre de Plougrescant

-The centre of La Roche-Derren is attractive with several interesting medieval half-timbered houses.
-La Roche‑Derrien’s highest point is the Chapel of the Calvary.
+The heart of La Roche-Derrien beckons with its medieval half-timbered houses.
+For a scenic view, we headed to La Roche-Derrien’s pinnacle, the Chapel of the Calvary.

 Plage de Trestel